GitLab FI

 ssh git@gitlab

-has the same output as above without explicit key specification.
+command has the same output as above without explicitly specifying the key.

-If you use this type of key as if it were without a password, every operation with GitLab will require a password for the key, which brings almost no advantages over normal login.
-With the help of the SSH agent, the key can be unlocked only once and then used repeatedly:
+If you use this type of key as if it were without a password, every GitLab operation will require a password for the key, which offers almost no advantage over normal login.
+With the SSH agent, the key can only be unlocked once and then used repeatedly:

 ssh-agent $SHELL